 This won’t happen right away.
 If you’ve long experienced intense cravings for, say, French fries, it’s unlikely that those cravings will suddenly disappear when you give yourself permission to eat French fries.
 The first few times you eat them, you might eat more than feels comfortable.
 Or, you might eat French fries every day for a week or two (or seven!
 Who knows!?).
 But sooner than you think, you’ll be able to sit down in front of a plate of fries, eat some, and stop eating when you feel full or you’ve had enough.
 When you’re allowed to eat whatever you want, whenever you want, food starts to lose some of its luster.

-If you’re struggling with binge eating, disordered eating, or chronic dieting, nutrition counseling with a registered dietitian can help.
-Read more about my counseling services here.
+If you’re struggling with binge eating, dieting, or feeling out of control around nutrition counseling with a registered dietitian can help.
+Read more about my non-diet nutrition counseling for binge eating.

 Tired of falling for bullshit diet and wellness advice?